sychan/kb_sdk_docs/source/tutorial/6_inputsoutputs.rst

 .. code-block:: yaml

     parameters:
-        assembly_ref:
+        assembly_input_ref:
+            ui-name: |
-            ui-name: Assembly to filter
+                Assembly
             short-hint: |
-                Genome assembly with contiguous fragments
+                The assembly to filter (will be overwritten)
             long-hint: |
                 Genome assembly where we want to filter out fragments that are below a minimum
         min_length:
             ui-name: |
-                Min contig length
+                Min Length Threshold
             short-hint: |
-                Minimum required length of every contig in the assembly
+                All contigs below this length will be removed
             long-hint: |
                 All contigs will be filtered out of the assembly that are shorter than the given length